Understanding the Mental Health Challenges of Undocumented Students

 Care for Your Community

 Being undocumented is a family and community experience.
-Finding support strategies and community organizations that center the community can help you feel less alone in your undocumented experience.
+Finding support strategies and community organizations that center on the community can help you feel less alone.

 Engage in Dialogue